Just learning about endangered Mount Prospect Park?

 Our goal is the sound urban planning solution: Protect the historic green park, and shift any skateboard investment to already-paved space, as urged by

-thousands of park-lovers who have petitioned officials to keep the park green (welcoming additional signatures),
+thousands of park-lovers petitioning officials to keep the park green (welcoming additional signatures),

-Brooklyn Community Board 9, which passed a detailed resolution opposing concrete construction on Mount Prospect Park as "bad public policy" and welcoming skateboard facility construction "with open arms" on already-paved space, and
+Brooklyn Community Board 9, which has passed resolutions (1) opposing concrete construction on Mount Prospect Park as "bad public policy" and welcoming skateboard facility construction "with open arms" on already-paved space, and (2)calling on the Mamdani Administration to halt planning and construction pending investigation for legal and policy violations, and

 a raft of climate justice, skateboard, neighborhood and historic organizations (welcoming additional organizations to join).

-Here’s a reel showing community members enjoying the park on Memorial Day.
-We have also posted a "virtual visit" showing some of the many ways people enjoy Mount Prospect Park, in the hope that people who have never seen the park may be moved to understand the importance of saving it.
+Here are reels showing community members caring for and celebrating the park, and enjoying the central lawn on on a sunny day.
+The project would commandeer the free flexible lawn — putting it behind barriers, for people who buy and use specialized equipment.
+Here’s a "virtual visit" showing some of the many ways people enjoy Mount Prospect Park, in the hope that people who have never seen the park may be moved to understand the importance of saving it.

 We are happy to address questions and provide more information!
 Email FriendsofMountProspectPark@gmail.com